• Free shipping on all orders

 2. Encourage Them to Mark Their Territory

 Cats have scent glands on their forehead, cheeks, chin, base of the tail, and paw pads.
-When you see your cat rubbing on a wall, your furniture, or on you, they are spreading their scent around and essentially marking everything as their territory.
+When you see your cat rubbing on a wall, your furniture, or you, they spread their scent around and essentially mark everything as their territory.

 When your new cat realizes that they are safe, they will start to come out of hiding and likely mark everything.
 This is when your cat will claim you and your home as their own.